gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 Note: Plugin authors cannot really contribution to plugins.gradle.org at this point.
 The content will be “hand curated”.

 # Milestone 2 - more flexible usage

+## Story: Classes introduced to build script exclusively for use by `plugins {}` are not inherited

+### Test Coverage

+- Plugin implementation classes are not visible to script plugins applied to target script
+- Plugin implementation classes are not visible to build scripts of child projects

 ## Story: Script plugins are able to use `plugins {}`